Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Rotating Acrylic Makeup Organizer – 9″ round by 12″ tall.
 Adjustable shelf heights.

-- Stationary Acrylic Makeup Organizer – 9.5″x 5.5″ footprint.
-4 drawers for storing smaller loose items and a top layer for organizing brushes, lipsticks and other tall products.
+- Stationary Acrylic Makeup Organizer – 9.5″x 6.25″ footprint and 14.25″ tall.
+6 drawers plus a vertical storage layer for organizing brushes, lipsticks and other tall products.

-- Large Acrylic Makeup Organizer – The same footprint as the organizer above, but taller for more storage.
+- XL Acrylic Makeup Organizer – A similar footprint as the organizer above, but taller for more storage.
 12 configurable storage drawers plus storage above for taller products like brushes and lipsticks.

 Lighted Makeup Mirrors